unpoly/unpoly3-slides/index.md

 There is a race condition in the code above:

 - Timer (1) starts
-- User follows different link (2)
+- While the timer (1) is waiting, the user follows different link (2)
-- While the user link is loading, the timer (1) elapses and follows the original link
+- While the user link (2) is loading, the timer (1) elapses and follows the original link
 - The user request (2) is aborted

 ---